 Simply put: because this is not how languages work.
-Even if the Florida State Senate has recently ruled that studying computer code is equivalent to learning a foreign language, the two could not be more different.
+Even if the Florida State Senate ruled that studying computer code is equivalent to learning a foreign language, the two could not be more different.

 Programming is a constructed, formal language.
 Italian, Russian or Chinese – to name a few of the estimated 7,000 languages in the world – are natural, breathing languages which rely as much on social convention as on syntactic, phonetic or semantic rules.

 As long as one is dealing with a simple written text, online translation tools will get better at replacing one “signifier” – the name Swiss linguist Ferdinand de Saussure gave to the idea that a sign’s physical form is distinct from its meaning – with another.

 Or, in other words, an increase in the quantity and accuracy of the data logged into computers will make them more capable of translating “No es bueno dormir mucho” as “It’s not good to sleep too much,” instead of the faulty “Not good sleep much,” as Google Translate still does.

 Replacing a word with its equivalent in the target language is actually the “easy part” of a translator’s job.
 But even this seems to be a daunting task for computers.

 So why do programs continue to stumble on what seem like easy translations?

 It’s so difficult for computers because translation doesn’t – or shouldn’t – involve simply translating words, sentences or paragraphs.
 Rather, it’s about translating meaning.

 And in order to infer meaning from a specific utterance, humans have to interpret a multitude of elements at the same time.